Tina Datta: Breakthrough and recognition (2009–2021)

 From 2009 to 2015, Datta starred as Ichcha Bundela and Meethi Bundela opposite Nandish Sandhu and Mrunal Jain in Uttaran, the third longest-running Indian television series of Colors TV.
 Her performance earned her widespread acclaim and several accolades including the Producers Guild Award for Best Actress in a Drama Series.

 In 2016, she participated in Colors TV's stunt-based reality show Fear Factor: Khatron Ke Khiladi 7 where she finished at the 12th position.
-From 2017 to 2018, she played Dhamini in the mythology drama Karmaphal Daata Shani.
-In 2019, Datta portrayed Jhanvi Mourya and Kundani Roy in &TV's paranormal romance drama series Daayan.
+From 2017 to 2018, Datta played Dhamini in the mythology drama Karmaphal Daata Shani.
+From 2018 to 2019, she portrayed Jhanvi Mourya and Kundani Roy in &TV's paranormal romance drama series Daayan.

 In 2020, she played Ketki Maheshwari opposite Rajeev Khandelwal in ZEE5's crime thriller web series Naxalbari which revolves around an STF agent who goes on a mission to suppress the revival of a Naxal uprising in Gadchiroli.
-India Today said, "Tina Datta breathes a fresh aura into Ketki, a translator who works with government agencies."
 She won the Global Fame Award for Best OTT Debut for her portrayal in the series.
 In 2021, Datta made her music video debut by starring in Mika Singh's Bengali song Durga Maa Elo Re.

 Bigg Boss and further work (2022–present)

 From 2022 to 2023, she participated in Colors TV's captive reality show Bigg Boss 16.
 She finished at the eighth place after spending 119 days in the house.
 Datta was the second highest paid contestant of the season.
-Since April 2023, she has been starring as Surili in Sony TV's Hum Rahe Na Rahe Hum opposite Jay Bhanushali.
+In 2023, she portrayed Surili Ahuja Banerjee in Sony TV's Hum Rahe Na Rahe Hum opposite Jay Bhanushali.

 Media image

-Datta was ranked 19th in Times of India's Most Desirable Women List 2019.
+Datta was ranked 19th in Times of India's Most Desirable Women on Television List 2019.

+In 2023, Datta walked as a showstopper for Shivayu at Jaipur Couture Week and Eunoia at the Pune Times Fashion Week.